mue76/nd013-c1-vision-starter/README.md

 # Object Detection in an Urban Environment

+This is a detailed repository of Computer Vision Module for Udacity Self Driving Car ND.
+In this project, I will apply the skills to create a convolutional neural network to detect and classify objects using data from Waymo.

 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).